Not One More Victim.

 Rom Harre, "An Analysis of Social Activity," in Jonathan Miller, States of Mind, at p.
 172.

 Being treated like a thing will generate a "thing-like" response.
 The phenomenon of "black rage" -- which is a real and highly understandable condition -- is a response to dehumanization.
 One would have to be deaf to the meaning of words and blind to the realities of our lives in America to believe otherwise.
-It is either because one believes in an inherent "superiority" of one race over others or because of social conditions that African-Americans are incarcerated well in excess of their share in criminality as compared with whites in the United States, that they suffer from emotional illnesses, higher suicide rates, worse poverty rates, denials of education, publication, or other creative opportunities in comparison with whites.
+It is either because one believes in an inherent "superiority" of one race over others, or because of social conditions, that African-Americans are incarcerated well in excess of their share in criminality as compared with whites in the United States, that they suffer from emotional illnesses, higher suicide rates, worse poverty rates, denials of education, publication, or other creative opportunities in comparison with whites.
 Few people will admit to being racists these days.
-This choice between rationalizations leaves only one intellectually respectable response to what we see and live with -- it is called "racism."
+When alternative sociological explanations for disparities affecting African-Americans are discarded, only one intellectually respectable response to what we see and live with in America remains -- it is called "racism."

 The logical inferrence that can be drawn from an examination of a great deal of American social science, penology, social psychology and forensic science included, is that there are persons (experts) whose goal is to generate criminality from oppressed people through the use of frustrations and denials of self-esteem.
 I cannot imagine what other reaction persons expect from individuals in prisons or inner-city settings targeted for experimentation in such horrible ways and bombarded with contradictory messages concerning consumption and violence.
 I am sure that one goal of the obstructions to my communication efforts are to generate a violent or pathological response from me.
 I doubt that such efforts will succeed with me.
 However, I am sure that -- if such tactics are used against vulnerable people -- many victims will be made to destroy themselves by torturers. http://www.justdetention.org/ (Torture as sex in America's prisons, especially as regards women.)

-Tragically, hatred of women is matched by the hatred of many social scientists (often females!) for men or women on display in efforts to condition acceptable behavior from inmates in U.S. prisons.
-Such torture as therapy is always a sexual act. ("'Shoot 'Em Up': A Movie Review.")
+Tragically, hatred of women is matched by the hatred of many social scientists (often females!) for men and/or women on display in efforts to condition "acceptable behavior" from inmates in U.S. prisons.
+Torture as therapy is always a sexual act. ("'Shoot 'Em Up': A Movie Review.")

 Is the goal of the constant "error" insertions in my writings to produce a violent reaction, breakdown, depression, or is it all of the above?
 I will continue to write.